 - Data.gov.
 Official U.S. government site providing increased public access to federal government datasets.
 Includes metadata, how to access the datasets, and tools that leverage

 - General Social Survey (GSS).
 Various datasets from 1972 to present.
 Data can be downloaded in SPSS or Stata format, or analyzed online using the GSS Data Explorer.
-In addition, several instructional subsets of GSS data are available on the SSRIC site here.

 - ICPSR Thematic Collections.
 Archives at ICPSR provide access to data collections (many of them in SDA format) and other resources in many disciplines.
 Note: some of these data are available only to students, faculty, and staff at ICPSR member institutions.